 It’s natural to become introspective on some of the questions both novelists raise, even implicitly.
 Wilson keeps this introspection grounded in the story, where Yu takes the ball and runs with it, going through the motions of plot while being clearly more interested in extended philosophical dialogues.
 Still, both authors go to the same emotional place: The desire to literally escape, or even reverse one’s life is something many of us may have experienced at some point.

 Time travel tales stretching back to H.G.
 Wells’s Time Machine have shown us that all things eventually come to an end.
 Things fall apart.
-In the long run, there’s no circumventing the third law of thermodynamics.
+In the long run, there’s no circumventing the second law of thermodynamics.
 Wilson’s hints at the societal origins of 22nd-century marauders and a far-future post-humanity reflect this basic truth; but it’s Tom’s struggle with this lesson in examining the past and future of his own life that lies at the heart of this novel.
 Our lives are merely brief flickers of existence in a slowly decaying world.
 Once we accept this, Wilson’s novel asks, what do we do with the time available to us?

 J.J.S.
 Boyce is a writer, educator, and semi-pro omelette chef.
 He can frequently be found writing at the Green Man Review, Library Journal, and Care2.
 He also maintains a meta-narrative at his blog, The Back of the Envelope.